MRes Experimental Psychology with Data Science / Course details

 • To equip students with a range of advanced computational and analytical techniques.

-• To equip students with the confidence and skills necessary to apply the methods to datasets using Python, MATLAB and R.
+• To equip students with the confidence and skills necessary to apply the methods to datasets using Python.

-• To contextualise statistical analysis in the context of the principles of reproducibility and Open Research.
+• To contextualise statistical analysis within the principles of reproducibility and Open Research.

 Learning outcomes